As a B2B marketer, an account-based marketing project plan isn’t optional.

 Step 4: Outline your account-based marketing project plan with program initiatives

-Now for the fun part of your account-based marketing strategy—sharing how you’ll build programs to drive engagement across channels.
+Now for the fun part of your ABM strategy—sharing how you’ll build programs to drive engagement across channels.

 List ABM channels and vendors